What are all the leagues and cups of English football?

 The U.S. runs more or less the same; we have a league called Major League Soccer, and a cup called the Lamar Hunt Open Cup.
 MLS doesn’t have the single-table format and schedule everybody else uses, and there’s no promotion and relegation.
-As for the quality of play in the MLS, my best guess is that if you took the top MLS teams and dropped them in England, they would struggle to stay in the Championship.
-I think most would wind up in League One or League Two.
-Here’s my argument for that.
+As for the quality of play in the MLS, our best guess is that if you took the top MLS teams and dropped them in England, they would struggle to stay in the Championship.
+Most would wind up in League One or League Two.
+Here’s Paul’s argument for that.

 So There You Have It